-Section 62(1) reads as follows:
+The section reads as follows:

-is guilty of an indictable offence and liable to imprisonment for a term not exceeding five years.
+(3) Every one who contravenes an order made under this section is guilty of an indictable offence and liable to imprisonment for a term not exceeding five years.